 Break, agonized and clear!

 However, I keep the semantics of the Higginson-Todd as the one to make sense.
 In records and media, mistakes have happened since their beginnings.
-The final words as in the Masque of Poets would have success defined by a person to experience uttermost failure: the enemy takes the flag and the lead character dies, hearing shouts of triumph, the distant strains of triumph break, agonizing clear.
+The final verses as in the Masque of Poets would have success defined by a person to experience failure: the enemy takes the flag and the lead character dies, hearing shouts of triumph, the distant strains of triumph break, agonizing clear.